JavaScript Functions Explained: Input Parameters and Return Values for Beginners

 Key points here:

-, which act as placeholders for values passed when calling the function.- When calling
+- addaccepts two parameters, named- xand- y, which act as placeholders for values passed when calling the function.

 For further reading, see the JavaScript Functions guide at W3Schools.